Service Agreement Template, Free Download 2026

 You need to document a service engagement for regulatory compliance, audit readiness, or insurance purposes.
 Industries such as healthcare, financial services, and government contracting require written vendor agreements that address specific compliance obligations.
 The service agreement template provides the baseline structure you can customize with industry-specific addenda and compliance exhibits as needed.

 You are transitioning from an informal handshake arrangement to a formal contract because the scope of services has expanded or the financial commitment has increased significantly.
-Formalizing the relationship with a service agreement protects both parties by documenting expectations that may have been assumed but never written down, especially when the engagement now involves complex deliverables or multi-phase project timelines.
+Formalizing the relationship with a Service agreement form protects both parties by documenting expectations that may have been assumed but never written down, especially when the engagement now involves complex deliverables or multi-phase project timelines.

 What Should a Service Agreement Include?